khueue/ducc/report/ass5/report_ass5.md

 The code generator, located in `src/codegen/`, generates a structure which includes the .c source file and the assembler instructions.
-The emitter, located in `src/emitter/` takes the output from the code generator and actually outputs the assembler instructions in its raw form (which is executable in spim).
+The emitter, located in `src/emitter/` takes the output from the code generator and outputs the actual assembler instructions in its raw string form (which is executable in spim).

 ## Code Generator